defano/wyldcard/README.md

 ### Message passing order

-Messages follow a _message passing order_.
-If a part receives a message and does not have a handler to handle it, or, if its handler invokes the `pass` command, then the message is forwarded to the next part in the sequence.
+Messages automatically traverse a _message passing hierarchy_: If a part receives a message and does not have a handler to handle it (or, if its handler invokes the `pass` command), then the message is forwarded to the next part in the sequence.

 Messages follow this order:

 **Buttons** and **fields** pass messages to the **card** or **background** on which they appear; a card passes messages to its **background**; and a background passes messages to its **stack**.
 If the stack does not trap the message, then the message is passed back to **HyperCard** which handles the message itself.

-This design allows parts to "override" certain HyperCard behaviors by _trapping_ the associated event message (like overriding the behavior of a what a menu item does by trapping the `doMenu` message).
+This design allows parts to override certain HyperCard behaviors by _trapping_ the associated event message.
 For example, add the following script to a field to disallow entry any of any character other than an even number:

 ```
 on keyDown theKey